bluesky-social/atproto-website/content/guides/identity.md

 ## Name Resolution

-"User" names in ATP are mapped to domain names.
-A name resolves to a DID, which in turn resolves to a DID Document containing the user's signing pubkey and hosting service.
+Usernames in ATP are domain names which resolve to a DID, which in turn resolves to a DID Document containing the user's signing pubkey and hosting service.

 Name resolution uses the [`todo.adx.resolveName`](/lexicons/atproto.com) xrpc method.
 The method call should be sent to the server identified by the username, and the name should be passed as a parameter.